Experiments with magnets and our surroundings

 This is a fascinating field of study, and still very new with a lot more to learn.
 I am not an expert in this area, so I will refer you to some links and articles where you can start a search of your own.Do magnetic fields affect biological organisms?

 Here are some references that can start you out.
-Science fair demonstrations in this field is not easy, and requires several months to grow and observe plants or animals.
+A science fair demonstration in this field is not easy, and requires several months to grow and observe plants or animals.
 I have heard of some that have worked well, such as using a magnet close to the seed of a fast-growing plant.

 Science News Online, Jan 10, 1998, EMF's Biological Influences, Janet